 I feel terrible for the Gordons.
 Getting sick on vacation — no matter who is to blame — is an awful thing.
 I can understand why they’d want to re-do their vacation.

 But let’s say, for argument’s sake, that the Marriott is responsible for feeding Gordon undercooked meat, which led to her illness.
 What would a fair resolution be?
 More than 50,000 points and a $100 reimbursement?
 Possibly.
 An all-expense paid vacation to another Marriott property?
 Maybe, maybe not.
+(Here’s our guide to booking a good hotel at an affordable rate.)

 I’ve been mediating cases for a while now, and I’m hard-pressed to remember a single instance where a request for a re-do was honored.
+(Related: Help!
+I paid twice for my all-inclusive vacation.)

 Way to go, Marriott.
 And kudos to their travel agent for the fine advocacy work.